 “This an extremist group that is located primarily in Northern Nigeria has to be frontally dealt with before they plunge the entire nation into a very serious crisis,” Oyedepo said.
 “The federal government should deal with the issue tactfully before the sect sets the entire nation ablaze.
 Those behind the crisis should be fished out and dealt with and there should be no sympathy for them.”

 The Rev. Ladi Thompson, coordinator of the Macedonian Initiative, a ministry to Christians facing persecution, said an extremist group that is located primarily in Northern Nigeria has plans to attack more churches in the months ahead, putting Christians under more pressure, unless the government takes immediate steps to strengthen security.

 Church leaders said they are aware that the Islamic sect could be an offshoot of a militant Sunni Islamist multinational organization founded in 1988 and are urging Nigerian security agencies to rise to the challenge.

 President Goodluck Jonathan has admitted that the attacks were carried out by the Islamic terrorist group that has declared war on the nation.

 “Everybody is a target when it comes to terrorist attacks,” Jonathan told media.
 “Terrorists will aim at the top.
 If they can bomb the president, they will do it.”

 Nigeria has created a military task force headed by Maj.-Gen. Jack Okechukwu Nwaogbo to hunt down members of the Islamic sect.
 Nwaogbo told journalists in Maiduguri on June 27 that authorities had arrested two members of the sect carrying explosives to bomb a church in the city.
-He explained that these members of Boko Haram pretended they wanted to convert from Islam in order to gain access to the church building and bomb it.
+He explained that these members of an extremist group that is located primarily in Northern Nigeria pretended they wanted to convert from Islam in order to gain access to the church building and bomb it.